 - Will I like the people there?

-There are lots of organisations offering activities for young people in Oxfordshire.
-Most people try several activities before they find the right one for them.
+There are lots of activities for young people in Oxfordshire.
+Most people try several before they find the right one.
 Wherever you go, there will be rules about behaviour and including people.
 These help you get along with other people until you get to know them.

 Some activities need you to be with an adult, but others are definitely for you, on your own, especially as you get older.
 You might find that the activities you enjoy change as you grow up.
 But it is good to carry on doing something, even if you are busy with schoolwork or health concerns, as activities are really good for you!